 - There is no “one size fits all” in therapy.
 Some clients come weekly for years, others just need a few sessions to feel back to “normal.”
 Some clients do a combination of individual and group therapy.
 Feel comfortable sharing what might work best for your family.

 - The majority of the wins/struggles fall on the parents.
-Ask for help from your clinician when you are overwhelmed.
+Ask for help from your or your child’s clinician when you are overwhelmed.
 Parent coaching is a large part of the game, and we can all benefit from it!